AkshatRaval/Codamigos-DSA-Duel-Web-App/README.md

-# 💻 DuelCode: The 1v1 Real-Time Coding Duel Platform
+# 💻 Codamigos: The 1v1 Real-Time Coding Duel Platform

 A lightweight web app for developers to face off in coding problems.
 DuelCode is designed for **quick matches, live judging, and ranked ladders**, perfect for friendly competition, practice, and small tournaments.